 It begins with maple, it ends with maple.
 Although you may feel like you couldn’t possibly eat another bite of the sticky syrup, once the desserts are served all inhibitions melt away like maple butter on a hot pan.

-Classic sugar shack desserts include maple sugar pie, maple-soaked pancakes, maple donuts, and pouding chômeur (poor man’s pudding) — a Depression-era sweet treat served warm and topped with vanilla ice cream.
+Classic sugar shack desserts include classic sugar pie with vanilla ice cream, maple-soaked pancakes, maple donuts, and pouding chômeur (poor man’s pudding) — a Depression-era sweet treat served warm and topped with vanilla ice cream.

 But, the crème de la crème of any sugar shack extravaganza is the tire d’érable.
 Kids and adults alike go crazy for the sticky, chilled, do-it-yourself delight that is maple taffy.
 Plus, it’s a lot easier to pull off than it looks!